Y-username/milestone-project-1/README.md

 ## Testing
 #### Responsive testing
-The website is tested in mobile(iphone5, iphone8, Samsung S9), iPad(iPad Air2), laptop(Mac Pro) and monitor(Sharp LCD) size browser.
+The website is tested in mobile(iphone5, iphone8, Samsung S9 and Andriod phone), iPad(iPad Air2), laptop(Mac Pro) and monitor(Sharp LCD) size browser.
 It is well displayed in all device.
 #### Different browser testing
 The website is opened in Safari, Google Chrome, FireFox and Internet Explorer, the content is all well displayed.
 #### Function testing